Navbar SCSS Sources

 $navbar-link-color-hover: auto !default;

-• $navbar-link-color sets a global color for anchor links and applies to non-menu item links;
+$navbar-text-colorsets a global color for regular text content;$navbar-link-colorsets a global color for anchor links and applies to non-menu item links;$navbar-link-color-hoversets a global color for anchor links in hover state.

 These variables are then processed to have good contrast with the navbar background and pushed into the CSS variables: